homebrew8088/8088-PC-Compatible/bios/80188_BIOS/README.md

 OUT DX, AX         ;OUT to port 0XFFFE
 </pre>

-This sets the internal interrupt controller as the slave making the external interrupt controller as the master.
+This sets the internal interrupt controller as the slave making the external interrupt controller the master.

 IO PORT 0XFFFE
 Bit 15 |Bit 14       |Bit 13 |Bit 12       |Bit 11 - Bit 0